Chitral Scouts: Orders, awards, and decorations

 Three scouts were awarded with posthumous awards, including the Indian Order of Merit, one with the Military Cross, one with the Distinguished Service Order, and two each with the Indian Distinguished Service Medal and the title of Khan Sahib.
 Unlike the North Waziristan Militia and South Waziristan Militia, along with the Khyber Rifles, where mass defections took place, there was not even one defector among the ranks of the Chitral Scouts.
 In recognition of his loyalty and faithfulness, Shuja ul-Mulk was Knighted, given the title of His Highness, and a right of having a salute of 11 guns.

 Chitral State Scouts 1942-1956

-In 1942, the last of British soldier left Chitral as they were required at more important places due to the swinging fortunes of the Second Great War.
+In 1942, the last of British soldier left Chitral as they were required at more important places due to the swinging fortunes of the Second World War.
 In the same year, the nomenclature of Chitral Scouts was changed to Chitral State Scouts and was placed under the Frontier Corps administrative control.